estebanways/pandoras/README.md

 ### Modify mount points

-You can modify the default mount points in the script create_box.sh before creating a new Pandoras box.
+You can modify the default mount points in the script includes/create_box.sh before creating a new Pandoras box.
 These changes will remain until the next modification of the file.

 For example, to add a mount point for /dev/pts: